Ogunquit Hotel Lodging Guide l Ogunquit Dining Guide l Photo Gallery l Ogunquit Video Tour

 The name Ogunquit, in the language of the Algonquin Indians, literally means "Beautiful Place by The Sea", and we couldn't agree more.
-Between the miles of sandy beaches and scenic coastal shopping and dining, Ogunquit consistently ranks as one of the best vacation spots on the Southern Maine Coast.
-Getting around Ogunquit in season is tremendously easy using the efficient Trolley system, an enjoyable way to see the area in style and open air let the trolley take you to your destination.
-The Trolley makes frequent stops in downtown Ogunquit's best restaurants, local hotspots and hotels, for your convenience; just listen for the sound of the bell!
+Between the miles of sandy beaches, scenic coast, art galleries, great shopping and dining, Ogunquit consistently ranks as one of the best vacation spots on the Southern Maine Coast.
+Getting around Ogunquit in season is tremendously easy using the efficient Trolley system, an enjoyable way to see the town in style with open air - let the trolley take you to the beach, the shops, dinner.
+The Trolley makes frequent stops in downtown Ogunquit's best restaurants, art museums, local hotspots and hotels, for your convenience; just listen for the ring of the trolley bell!

 Things to do in Ogunquit

-The center of Ogunquit is bustling in the summer time, with tourists shopping in boutiques and gift stores, sampling homemade fudge and chocolate at the candy stores, enjoying ice cream or dining at one of many local restaurants.
-The flatness of Ogunquit makes it ideal for active visitors looking to enjoy the outdoors.
-Walking, running and biking are all popular in the area.
-Speed limits are low and shoulder lanes are wide to accommodate these activities.
+The center of Ogunquit is bustling in the summer time, with shopping in boutiques and gift stores, sampling homemade fudge and chocolate at the candy stores, enjoying ice cream or dining at one of many local restaurants.
+The coastal town of Ogunquit is ideal for active visitors looking to enjoy the outdoors.
+Walking, running and biking are all popular in Ogunquit in the village, and along the waterfront of Perkin's Cove and Marginal Way walkway.
 The Ogunquit River flows 9 miles long and is a great kayaking spot.
 There are local kayak rentals and tours for all levels from beginning to expert.

 In season, Ogunquit is a hotspot for lively nightlife and entertainment.
 Local restaurants and bars offer live music, comedy shows and other entertainment.
 Summer evenings, Ogunquit nightlife turns up at places like Jonathan's, The Front Porch Piano Bar and Maine Street with live music and dancing.

 Ogunquit is also home to Perkins Cove, a small turn of the century fishing village that draws great crowds every summer.
-Perkins Cove is full of boutique shopping and delicious restaurants that serve up locally caught fresh seafood.
+Perkins Cove is full of boutique shopping, jewelry and art galleries, and delicious restaurants that serve up locally caught fresh seafood.
 If you are looking to explore the sea, Perkins Cove is an ideal locale to do so.
-Many of the boats in the harbor are actively working fishing and lobstering boats that also offer tours for a one of a kind, hands-on experience.
+Many of the boats in the harbor are active fishing and lobstering boats that also offer tours for a one of a kind, hands-on experience.
 Other boat tours, like the Ugly Anne and Bunny Clark charter party cruises or deep-sea fishing trips.
 The Finest Kind offers scenic lobster, lighthouse and cocktail cruises that provide unforgettable memories and incredible views for the whole family to enjoy.
-Perkins Cove is home to a working hand-operated footbridge and visitors may have the chance to draw it up if a tall ship is passing by.
+Perkins Cove is home to a hand-operated footbridge and visitors may have the chance to draw it up if a tall ship is passing by.
 Don't forget to stop in the local candy shop, famous for its fresh, locally made salt-water taffy.

 Art and Summer Theatre